atahabaki/ros-opencv/README.md

 ### Philosopher

 It was designed to control, and maintain everything (arming, servo controlling, mood changing, and etc.)...
 That way, I could simply do whatever I want.
-For testing purposes, I've written that in an infinite `Tsukiyomi` loop :ok_hand:
+For testing purposes, I've written that in an infinite [Tsukuyomi](https://naruto.fandom.com/wiki/Tsukuyomi) loop :ok_hand:

 ### Passanger